 “I’ve been looking everywhere for something just like this!
 My children don’t do well with workbooks and it has been a struggle to get them to practice French at home.
 The videos included in this program helped me understand what I need to do to get them in a learning mindset during homework time.
 My favourite part about the Learning At Home program is the creative activities and printable worksheets because my kids love them.
 I’ve even learned some French with them!
 I'm feeling a lot less stressed about homework and learning French now.
 Thanks so much for putting this together Tia.”

 - JANICE C.

 How does the Learning At Home program work?

 When you register, you'll receive an email containing directions for accessing a Google Drive folder where you'll see all of the resources organized into folders (Learn, Implement, Flourish).
 You'll be able to watch the videos in the folders, download the resources and save what you want to in your Google Drive.
 It's really that simple!

 What age group is Learning At Home best suited for?

-With all of my resources, I don't always have a hard grade that they're suited for, but usually I say for Core French anything from Grade 1 to 7, and then for French Immersion for grades 2-6.
+With all of my resources, I don't always have a hard grade that they're suited for, but usually, I say for Core French anything from Grades 1 to 7, and then for French Immersion for grades 2-6.
 I know that sounds like QUITE the range, but I've been in the unique situation of teaching split grades for the last three years of my career, so all I have known when creating resources has been to make one resource and scaffold it based on the different grade ranges.
-I also have worked with enough students to realize that it is impossible to designate a resource to a specific grade as our children come to us with their own unique learning journeys.
+I also have worked with enough students to realize that it is impossible to designate a resource for a specific grade as our children come to us with their own unique learning journeys.